Description: D0ZF-10300-A Autolite Alternator

 1) All of 1970 production had the AUTOLITE teardrop style rear housing and the engineering number and alternator specifications die stamped on the front housing.
 After the ink was applied the alternator specifications were die stamped over the ink to make it easy to read.
 We painstakingly copied the original font style exactly to make our die stamps so they look exactly like a production alternator.
-If your car was produced in 1970 came equipped with a BOSS 302 with or without power steering this is the correct alternator for your car.
+If your BOSS 429 was produced in 1970 this is the correct alternator for your car.

 2) The red sprayed on ink stripe color identifies this as a 55 amp alternator.

 3) If your 1970 BOSS 429 was produced before 11/17/69 you would need a 13 blade cooling fan.
 After 11/17/69 thru 1971 it would have a 10 blade cooling fan.
 Both had a yellow zinc plating